 Vintage, antiques & auctions

 Besides the Flea Market, there’s also a monthly Tuesday auction and the Rogers flea market’s facebook page posts a list of the auctioned items the day before, so make sure you take a look at that and go there prepared.
-Overall, the Rogers Flea Market has a very well documented website with site maps, event dates and a detailed overview of which kind of objects you can find in each building or pavilion.
+Overall, the Rogers Flea Market has a very well documented website with maps, event dates and a detailed overview of which kind of objects you can find in each building or pavilion.

 Among the many items that can be found at the Rogers flea market, visitors can buy a variety of vintage kitchen tools, silverware, old colorful tins perfect for decoration or storage, shabby-chic kitchen furniture, vintage cameras and postcards, wooden puzzles, nostalgic metal signs with quirky messages, antique garden tools, coins and many other gems.
 Vintage automobiles or pick-up trucks are a rare find but if you are a regular visitor to the Rogers flea market, you may be lucky sooner or later.